Adithibpnad/cloud-image-service/CONTRIBUTING.md

 This repository was created as part of an internship assignment.

-Contributions are not required at this time, but feedback and suggestions are welcome.

 ## Development Setup
 - Python 3.10+
 - Docker & Docker Compose